The five-lined skink (Plestiodon fasciatus) is Ontario’s only native species of lizard.

 Current Status and Protection

-The Carolinian population of the five-lined skink is currently listed as Endangered under the Ontario Endangered Species Act, 2007 and Endangered under the federal Species at Risk Act.
-The Great Lakes–St. Lawrence population of the five-lined skink is currently listed as Special Concern under the Ontario Endangered Species Act, 2007 and Special Concern under the federal Species at Risk Act.
+The Carolinian population of the five-lined skink is currently listed as Endangered, and Great Lakes—St. Lawrence population is listed as Special Concern, under both the Ontario Endangered Species Act, 2007 and the federal Species at Risk Act.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
+These acts offer some protection to individuals and their habitat.
 The International Union for Conservation of Nature lists the global status of the five-lined skink as Least Concern.
-The species’ status was confirmed in January 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+The species’ status was confirmed in March 2007.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.